-Avoid drinking alcohol.
-It may increase your risk of stomach bleeding.
+Avoid smoking and drinking alcohol as they also increase your risk of stomach bleeding.

 Ask a doctor or pharmacist before using any other cold, allergy, or pain medicine.
 Medicines similar to meloxicam are contained in many combination medicines.
 Check the label to see if a medicine contains an NSAID (non-steroidal anti-inflammatory drug) such as aspirin, ibuprofen, ketoprofen, or naproxen.